 Imagery of light and darkness is repeated many times in Shakespeare’s “Romeo and Juliet”.
 Consider an example from Act I, Scene V:

 “O, she doth teach the torches to burn bright!

 It seems she hangs upon the cheek of night

 Like a rich jewel in an Ethiope’s ear;”

-Romeo praises Juliet by saying that she appears more radiant the brightly lit torches in the hall.
-He says at night her face glows like a bright jewel that shines against the dark skin of an African.
+Romeo praises Juliet by saying that she appears more radiant than the brightly lit torches in the hall.
+He says that at night her face glows like a bright jewel shining against the dark skin of an African.
 Through the contrasting images of light and dark, Romeo portrays Juliet’s beauty.